-The majority of today's walk to O Pedrouzo is through wonderful pine and eucalyptus scented woodland.
+The majority of today's walk to O Pedrouzo is through wonderful pine and eucalyptus-scented woodland.
 The path is mostly level, passing through three shallow river valleys with a gradual climb up to Alto de Santa Irene at 404m.

-The path begins with a short steep climb.
-Out of Arzua it alternates between track and county lane passing through several small hamlets before crossing through a shallow valley and stream and into Calzada where you will find a roadside café.
-Another 1.5 km brings you to Calle, a quaint village of traditional houses and two more cafes.
-The Camino now winds its way over another shallow valley and into Salceda, a small village with a bar and shop.
+Out of Arzúa it alternates between track and county lane passing through several small hamlets before crossing through a shallow valley and stream and into A Calzada where you will find a roadside cafe.
+Another 1.5km brings you to Calle, a quaint village of traditional houses and two more cafes.
+The Camino now winds its way over another shallow valley and into A Salceda, a small village with a bar and shop.

 There is good accommodation here, just off the Camino, for those who are walking shorter distances and want to spend the night.
 The path continues on woodland paths passing a monument to Guillermo Watt who died at this spot, a day from completing his Camino.
 The path now takes you through two small hamlets and onto A Brea where you have the option of continuing on the road to Santa Irene or through a woodland path to Alto de Santa Irene, the high point of today and a good picnic and rest area.

 From here the path continues down through woodland and then a tunnel into Santa Irene.
 After Santa Irene the path climbs steeply to the main road, into eucalyptus woodland and onto A Rua and the village to O Pedrouzo.